Job Description:PVN #: N026

 • Demonstrated organizational skills and proven ability to manage multiple projects simultaneously

-• Strong computer skills required; specifically, proficiency with Microsoft Office (Word, Excel, PowerPoint, and Outlook) and the ability to work on both PC and Mac platforms
+• Strong computer skills required; specifically, proficiency with Microsoft Office (Word, Excel, PowerPoint, and Outlook) and the ability to work on both PC and Mac platforms required

 • Ability to work independently and collaboratively in a fast-paced, demanding and complex work environment

-Salary Range: $47.42 – $53.61 per hour (hourly rate based on CUNY’s non-teaching adjunct salary schedule)
+Salary Range: $46.49 – $52.56 per hour (hourly rate, which is based on the CUNY’s non-teaching adjunct salary scale, is commensurate with experience and qualifications).

-Hours: Part-time (approximately 15 hours per week, hybrid remote/in-office position
+Hours: Part-time (approximately 15 hours per week)

 Please send resume, cover letter and contact information of three (3) professional references to: